gr-blog/gregros.xyz/posts/cs/01/computer-science.post.md

 ---
 title: Computer science is a thing
 series: web
-description: ...
+description: ""
 published: 2025-01-01
 updated: 2025-01-11
 ---

-Iframes are omnipresent and extremely useful, yet they are also complicated and confusing.
+Iframes are omnipresent and extremely useful, yet they're are also complicated and confusing.

 Let’s take a broad look at how they work.

 ---

-dfsfdsf
+words word1 word